byjg/php-rest-reference-architecture/docs/rest.md

 }
 ```

-After documenting you code, you can generate the OpenAPI specification with the following command:
+After documenting your code, you can generate the OpenAPI specification with the following command:

 ```bash
 APP_ENV=dev composer run openapi